beornb/penpal/README.md

 # Penpal

+This is a fork from the main penpal library to add access to parentOrigin for handling different behaviours depending on the parent origin instead of outright message filtering.

 Penpal is a promise-based library for securely communicating with iframes via postMessage.
 The parent window can call methods exposed by iframes, pass arguments, and receive a return value.
 Similarly, iframes can call methods exposed by the parent window, pass arguments, and receive a return value.
 Easy peasy.

 This library has no dependencies.